Course Outline

 Format:

-At the completion of this task, you can demonstrate to a School Principal your thinking on ‘how’ to teach reading, writing and oral language systematically and explicitly, in a year level of your choice (F-6).
+At the completion of this task, you can demonstrate to a School Principal your thinking on ‘how’ to teach listening, speaking and creating; reading and viewing; and writing and creating systematically and explicitly, in a year level of your choice (F-6).

-• On CANVAS, a range of teaching strategies is provided, choose 12 strategies from what is given and describe how each strategy can be used to address the Content Descriptors/Elaborations in ACARA: English in Early, Middle, and Upper Primary.
+• On CANVAS, a range of teaching strategies is provided, choose 12 strategies from what is given and describe how each strategy can be used to address the Content Descriptors/Elaborations in Australian Curriculum: English in early, middle, and upper primary.

-• When assembling the portfolio (one strategy per page), remember to: include four (4) strategies each for reading and writing and oral language, explain the purpose of each strategy, the procedure to be adopted, provide a justification for choice that relates to how it can develop student’s use of cueing systems, and processing strategies (brain research) in relation to the Australian Curriculum: English Learning Outcomes.
+• When assembling the portfolio (one strategy per page), remember to: include four (4) strategies each for 1) listening, speaking and creating; 2) reading and viewing; and 3) writing and creating, explain the purpose of each strategy, the procedure to be adopted, provide a justification for choice that relates to how it can develop student’s use of cueing systems, and processing strategies (brain research) in relation to the Australian Curriculum: English Learning Outcomes.
 A comment is required on modifications for use with a range of learners.

 • You are required to support each teaching strategy with references and research.